-- Release the brake regularly when riding downhill for a longer period of time. - Use the front and rear wheel brakes alternately.
+- ► Release the brake regularly when riding downhill for a longer period of time. - Use the front and rear wheel brakes alternately.

-The motor drive force is shut off during the ride as soon as the rider no longer is no longer pedalling.
-The drive system does not switch off when braking.
+The motor's drive force is switched off during the ride as soon as the pedelec rider is no longer pedalling.
+The electric drive system does not switch off when braking.